caltechads/botocraft/doc/source/overview/using.rst

 operations that are not CRUDL operations.
 For example, ``SecurityGroup`` from the ``ec2`` service has a ``authorize_ingress`` method that allows you to add ingress rules to a security group.
 Look at the documentation for the resource type to see what other methods are available.
+These are added purposefully to the manager by the botocraft developers.

 Simple properties
 ^^^^^^^^^^^^^^^^^